sabiwara/aja/README.md

 #### Vectors

 Most operations from `A.Vector` are much faster than Erlang's `:array` equivalents, and in some cases are even noticeably faster than equivalent list operations (map, folds, join, sum...).
+Make sure to read the performance guide from the doc.

 #### Ordered maps